nvr5een/ansible-role-ejbca/README.md

 ## What this does

-* Automates the installation and initial configuration of EJBCA and YubiHSM 2 toolset with Ansible
+* Automates the installation and initial configuration of PrimeKey EJBCA and YubiHSM 2 toolset with Ansible
 * Describes how to configure a YubiHSM 2 device for use with PrimeKey EJBCA on bare-metal